 There probably isn't a human being alive who isn't familiar with odd sensation of a hand or foot or limb falling asleep.
-That tingly, slightly numb feeling is annoying, to be sure, and can definitely derail you for a minute or two, but it's usually just the result of something completely innocent (like sitting in the same position for too long).
+That tingly, slightly numb feeling is annoying, to be sure, and can definitely derail you for a minute or two, but it's usually just the result of something completely innocent.
 In some cases, though, frequent pins and needles can be a sign of something more serious.
 In fact, if your hands and feet are always falling asleep, you might have one of several health issues.

-When tingling in the hands, feet, or both becomes severe or starts happening all the time, WebMD explained, it can be a sign of nerve damage (particularly when it's accompanied by other symptoms like pain and itching).
-This is known as peripheral neuropathy "because it affects nerves distant from the brain and spinal cord," and it has a wide range of causes (from traumatic or repetitive stress injuries to infections to systemic diseases and even exposure to toxins).
+As WebMD explained, peripheral neuropathy has a wide range of causes, from traumatic or repetitive stress injuries to infections to systemic diseases and even exposure to toxins.
 That's why it's important to get yourself checked out by a doctor if you find your hands and feet falling asleep on a regular basis.
-Hopefully it's NBD, but if there is something troubling going on, you'll want to start treating and managing that condition sooner rather than later.
 As WebMD put it, "The earlier the underlying cause of your tingling is identified and brought under control, the less likely you are to suffer potentially lifelong consequences."
+Hopefully it's NBD, but if there is something troubling going on (like one of the conditions below), you'll want to start treating and managing it sooner rather than later.

 Ranging from pins and needles in the feet and legs to problems with the digestive system, urinary tract, blood vessels, and heart, diabetic neuropathy is a type of nerve damage that can occur if you have diabetes, according to the Mayo Clinic.